webermania/MicroMITMProxy/README.md

 - **Go 1.16+** installed on your system **for building**.

   > **Note**: Go is only required for building the binary.
 The compiled Go binary is statically linked and requires **no Go runtime environment** to run.
-Go is a cross-platform language that supports Windows, macOS, and various Linux distributions.

 - **OpenSSL** (optional, for generating certificates).

 ### Building from Source